 The \textsc{PHOJET} MC generator \cite{Engel:1994vs} version \textsc{1.12.1.35} is used as an alternative model to \textsc{Pythia}-based generators.
 It describes low-\(p_{\mathrm{T}}\) physics using the two-component Dual Parton Model (DPM) \cite{Capella:1978ig,Capella:1992yb} which includes soft hadronic processes described by Pomeron exchange and semi-hard processes described by perturbative parton scattering.
 The \textsc{PHOJET} relies on \textsc{Pythia\,6} version \textsc{6.1.15} for the fragmentation of partons.

 The \textsc{Pythia\,6} MC generator \textsc{Perugia\,0} tune \cite{Skands:2009zm} with the soft-QCD part is tuned using only MB data from the \(p \bar{p}\) Tevatron and CERN colliders.

-All large MC samples of MB events were generated and passed through the ATLAS simulation program \cite{Aad:2010ah}, which is based on \textsc{Geant4} \cite{GEANT4:2002zbu}, and the reconstruction chain, which is exactly the same as used for collision dataset.
+All large MC samples of MB events were generated and passed through the ATLAS simulation programme \cite{Aad:2010ah}, which is based on \textsc{Geant4} \cite{GEANT4:2002zbu}, and the reconstruction chain, which is exactly the same as used for the collision dataset.